zenml-io/zenml/docs/book/user-guide/starter-guide/fetch-runs-after-execution.md

 my_pipeline()

-# get the model of the pipeline
+# get the Pydantic model representation of the pipeline
 pipeline_model = my_pipeline.model

 # find information about the pipeline